-(SDG1, SDG8 and SDG 9) achievement of these prioritized SDGs future; machines and production processes of the future; ICT Approach to pilot - Sectoral deep-dive, target-driven (100% food and nutrition security by 2022) - R&D & adoption/diffusion - Aiming for an East Africa regional model - Build on technology incubation centers - Aim for investment proposals and institutional strengthening - Sectoral: build on 24 technology roadmaps - International national and subnational levels (Lighthouse India, cooperative federalism) - Data/Dashboard to be substantiated through STI-PER inputs -Leverage on ongoing work underpinning the production of a 4S, taking into consideration the national, subnational and international dimensions - mix of deep dives and horizontal activities building on existing stakeholder mechanisms and working groups contributing to 4S methodology -Leverage on ongoing work underpinning the production of a Smart Specialization Strategy, taking into consideration the national, subnational and international dimensions - mix of deep dives and horizontal activities building on existing stakeholder mechanisms and working groups Timeframe and key milestones To be updated -Dec 2019: deliberation of the objective of the roadmap and development of tentative workplan -June 2020: Inauguration of Technical task team - July 2020: Technical Task meeting validating the situational analysis report and discussing the Roadmap outline (composition of drafting working teams) - First 6 months (in India) - End 1 st year (AfDB AMs?) - End 2 nd year (in NY) - adoption of Smart Specialization Strategy (February 2020) and a detailed roadmap: October 2020 - adoption of the Action Plan (STI for SDGs Roadmap) in March 2021 - adoption of first regional Smart Specialization Strategies: December 2021 - National level Roadmap: to be decided
+ETHIOPIA INDIA SERBIA UKRAINE Sectoral.
+Build on 24 technology roadmaps International national and subnational levels (Lighthouse India, cooperative federalism) Data/dashboard to be substantiated through STI PER inputs Leverage on ongoing work underpinning the production of 4S, taking into consideration the national, subnational and international dimensions Mix of deep dives and horizontal activities building on existing stakeholder mechanisms and working groups contributing to 4S methodology Leverage on ongoing work underpinning the production of a Smart Specialisation strategy, taking into consideration the national, subnational and international dimensions Mix of deep dives and horizontal activities building on existing stakeholder mechanisms and working groups First 6 months (in India) End 1st year (AfDB AMs?)
+End 2nd year (in NY) Adoption of Smart Specialisation Strategy (February 2020) and a detailed roadmap (October 2020) Adoption of the action plan (STI for SDGs roadmap) in March 2021 Adoption of first regional Smart Specialisation strategies (December 2021) National-level roadmap to be decided